CanWIN Curated Vocabularies

 Variable names

-Controlled vocabularies for variable names are curated naming conventions that allow us to use a standard variable name that is associated with a specific definition.
-Much like Digital Object Identifiers (DOI's), these naming conventions and definitions have a permanent location, meaning it can always be referenced.
-This benefits the researcher since it allows their datasets to be described in a clear and unambiguous manner, facilitating reuse by experts and non-experts alike.
+Controlled vocabularies for variables are curated naming conventions that allow us to use a standard variable name that is associated with a specific definition.
+Much like Digital Object Identifiers (DOI's), these naming conventions and definitions have a permanent location, meaning they can always be referenced.
+This benefits the researcher since it allows their data variables to be described unambiguously, facilitating reuse by experts and non-experts alike.

 CanWIN recommends that you use standardized variable names as the column headers in your tabular datasets.
 If your variable is not yet on our list, a data curator can work with you to find an appropriate standardized variable name.